 If income is paid AND payment is made Then With instrument In only one spouse's name The income is considered available to the person in whose name payment is made, unless another instrument specifies other ownership rights to the income.
 In the names of both spouses One half of the income is considered available to each spouse, unless another instrument specifies other ownership rights to the income.
 In the names of the customer, the spouse or both, and to another person The income is considered available to each spouse in proportion with the spouse's interest as shown by the instrument.
-With no instrument N/A One-half of the income is considered available to the each spouse.
-NOTE When the customer disagrees with having the income split evenly, it can be split differently when there is proof that the amount of percent of the income owned by each spouse not one-half. t is or
+With no instrument N/A One-half of the income is considered available to the each spo use. custor having evenly differe proof percel owned When the mer disagrees with g the income split y, it can be split ently when there is that the amount or nt of the income d by each spouse is ne-half.